Isocyanate: Commercial isocyanates

+The simplest isocyanate, methyl isocyanate (MIC), is used in the manufacture of pesticides.
+Diisocyanates are produced on a particularly large scale because they are precursors to polyurethanes.
 The global market for diisocyanates in the year 2000 was 4.4 million tonnes, of which 61.3% was methylene diphenyl diisocyanate (MDI), 34.1% was toluene diisocyanate (TDI), 3.4% was the total for hexamethylene diisocyanate (HDI) and isophorone diisocyanate (IPDI), and 1.2% was the total for various others.
-A monofunctional isocyanate of industrial significance is methyl isocyanate (MIC), which is used in the manufacture of pesticides.

-Common applications

-MDI is commonly used in the manufacture of rigid foams and surface coating.
+MDI is used in the manufacture of rigid foams and surface coating.
 Polyurethane foam boards are used in construction for insulation.
-TDI is commonly used in applications where flexible foams are used, such as furniture and bedding.
+TDI is used in applications where flexible foams are used, such as furniture and bedding.
 Both MDI and TDI are used in the making of adhesives and sealants due to weather-resistant properties.
 Isocyanates, both MDI and TDI are widely used in as spraying applications of insulation due to the speed and flexibility of applications.
 Foams can be sprayed into structures and harden in place or retain some flexibility as required by the application.
 HDI is commonly utilized in high-performance surface-coating applications, including automotive paints.